Bayesian Uncertainty Estimation Under Complex Sampling: Simulation Study

-Table \ref{tab:sims} provides a summary of results for $100$ realizations for each of the 6 designs based on a target nominal coverage of 90\%.
-Total sample sizes of $n = 200$ were used to explore performance for moderate sample sizes.
-Each realization was resampled $R = 100$ times to generate an adjustment via Algorithm \ref{algo:R2R1}.
+For each Monte Carlo realization, we create $R = 100$ replicates to perform an adjustment via Algorithm \ref{algo:R2R1}.
 We consider coverage estimates from 85\% to 95\% to be reasonably close to the nominal 90\% given the simulation noise from the $100$ realizations.
-Marginal coverage is assessed from the two sided intervals from sample quantiles $(q_{5},q_{95})$.
+Marginal coverage is assessed from the two-sided intervals from sample quantiles $(q_{05},q_{95})$.
 For simplicity, joint coverage is assessed by comparing the Mahalanobis distance $(\hat{\theta} - \theta)'Var(\hat{\theta})(\hat{\theta} - \theta)$ to the 90\% quantile of a $\chi^2_2$ distribution.
 Figure \ref{fig:simscatter} displays one realization from each of the design simulations before and after adjustment to visually demonstrate the rescaling and rotation (to undo warping from unequal probability informative sampling) of the adjustment.
+It also compares the two pseudo-posterior ellipses to those from the pseudo-MLE.
+This pseudo-MLE ellipse is equivalent to the joint region from numerical samples in \cite{Wang2017}.
+Figure \ref{fig:simmarg} displays the marginal distributions, medians, and 90\% quantiles for the unadjusted and adjusted pseudo-posterior distribution.
+The reference lines display the MLE based median and 90\% intervals which are equivalent to the marginal regions from numerical samples in \cite{Wang2017}.